Child Therapists in Baltimore

 Rachel helps children, adolescents, and families cope with a variety of issues from anxiety and depression to behavioral problems and emotion regulation.
 Throughout the process of therapy, Rachel cultivates a warm and genuine therapeutic relationship.
 She draws on her certification in Parent-Child Interaction Therapy and Cognitive Behavioral Therapy (CBT) to guide her work.
 Rachel sees children as young as 3 years old and also enjoys her work with adolescents.
 She sees children and adolescents for in-person therapy sessions in our Baltimore Therapy office and also works with children in virtual sessions.
 Rachel also focuses on stress management techniques to help children and families cope with various challenges.

-Jessica Jones, LCSW-C
+Jessica Inge, LCSW-C

 Jessica, one of our expert child therapists, enjoys working with children aged 7 and up.
 Her work is informed by evidence-based practices such as Cognitive Behavioral Therapy (CBT).
 She believes that these approaches, along with a strong and authentic therapeutic relationship, will help your child overcome the challenges bringing them into therapy.
 Her areas of expertise include anxiety, trauma, depression and grief.
 Jessica sees children and adolescents for virtual therapy sessions only.
 She also addresses medical concerns, particularly for families dealing with chronic illnesses and related anxieties.